legiti/legiti-swift-framework-dist/README.md

 </p>

 # Inspetor Antifraud
-Antrifraud Inspetor library for Android.
+Antrifraud Inspetor library for iOS.

 ## Description
 Inspetor is an product developed to help your company to avoid fraudulent transactions.
 This README file should help you to integrate the Inspetor iOS library into your product with a couple steps.